MLHale/nebraska-gencyber/teachers/firewall/README.md

 Firewalls are often a first line of defense for an enterprise or home network.
 In this unit we will understand the fundamentals of firewalls, write firewall rules that configure its behavior and then test if the firewall performs as expected.

 ### Cybersecurity First Principles
 * __Minimization__: Minimization refers to having the least functionality necessary in a program or device.
 The goal of minimization is to simplify and decrease the number of ways that software can be exploited.
 This can include **turning off ports that are not needed**, reducing the amount of code running on a machine, and/or turning off unneeded features in an application.
-This lesson focuses specifically on turning off ports that aren't in use.
+This lesson focuses specifically on turning off ports and limiting network connections that aren't required for correct operation.

 ### Table of Contents
 [Overview](#overview)